How to Build Confidence in Others

 Many people who lack self-confidence focus on negative thoughts.
 They may think things like "I can't do that!" or "I'm not smart enough."
 These negative thoughts cause people to spiral down further, reinforcing their belief that they'll never be good enough to succeed.
 Of course, this just makes things worse!

-Encourage people to think positively.
+Encourage people to think positively and use affirmations.
 One technique is to show them how to "flip their thoughts" – every time they catch themselves thinking a negative thought, teach them to think its rational opposite.

 For instance, if they think "I'm not smart enough to finish this project," instead they should think "I know I have the knowledge and skills to finish this project.
 If I do need help, I can always ask for it."